1

 C:\FreestandingZephyrProjects\

-In the Projects View, right-click the imported project folder.
-Select "Pristine Build/Rebuild Project"
+In the Projects View, right-click the imported project folder then select "Pristine Build/Rebuild Project"

 Something went wrong!
 Please try again.